zamronypj/zzzcache/README.md

 # About ZzzCache
-A PHP minimalist and simple cache implemention.
+A PHP minimalist and simple cache implementation.

 # Requirement
 - [PHP >= 5.4](https://php.net)